ASAKASA

 WAIT / PATIENCE

 0/5 core bottom triggers.
-Breadth washout active but vol curve remains contained.
+Breadth soft and a mild risk-off tilt, but the vol curve stays contained.
 Cash retention.

 Event risk

-AI beta and semis gamma catalyst.
-Options flow on NVDA is read as earnings-vol positioning before directional conviction.
+AI/semis beta catalyst (3 Jun, after close).
+Options flow on the name is read as earnings-vol positioning before directional conviction.

 PMKT flow